-The factor rate – This the price of the merchant cash provider’s markup.
-This rate can range from about 1.13 to 1.48, differing widely among lenders.
-To find out the total amount you owe, just multiply this number by the amount of the advance.
-As an example, if you borrow $5000 at a factor rate of 1.13, you will need to repay a total amount of $5650.
+The factor rate – This is the price of the merchant cash provider’s markup.
+The rate can range from about 1.13 to 1.48, differing widely among lenders.
+To find out the total amount you owe, simply multiply this number by the amount of the advance.
+For example, if you borrow $5000 at a factor rate of 1.13, you will need to repay a total amount of $5650.

 APR is an important factor in comparing the costs of different cash advance companies.
 This number represents the cost of the loan over one year.
 The APR makes a huge difference because the time it takes to pay off your loan directly affects the total cost of the merchant cash advance.
 For example, paying off a loan with a factor rate of 1.13 may be manageable over the course of a year, but that same factor rate over the course of three months is very costly.
 You will find the APR for the cash advance providers that we’ve reviewed in the chart above for easy comparison.